23-Point Peer Editing Checklist for Creating Exceptional Content

 The best content and copy keeps readers hooks right from the start.
 The first sentence drags readers onto the next one.
 The next one takes them further and further down the page.

-It all starts with a great opening line!
-Brian Dean’s the master at this, and even has his own formula for you to do the same.
+It all starts with a great opening line.
+Brian Dean is the master at this, and even has his own formula for you to do the same: agree with the reader, promise something better, then preview what is coming.
+The first sentence earns the second, and the second earns the third.

 Remove filler words